dylhigaXR/OldWebsiteFormat/about.markdown

 permalink: /about/
 ---

-My name is Dylan Higashionna and I am currently a Computer Science Game Design student at UCSC.
+My name is Dylan Higashionna and I am a recent graduate from UC Santa Cruz.
+I studied Computer Science: Game Design which lead me to become interested in XR and its potential integration with gaming.

 Here you will find my projects that I do on the side!

-I am experimenting with new mechanics that will be brought through new platforms and anything to do with mixed reality.
+I think that XR has a lot to offer and I find that making games/experiences for it to be something that is unexplored and exciting.